Insider Selling: Liberty Oilfield Services Inc. (NYSE:LBRT) CFO Sells 43,000 Shares of Stock

-Liberty Oilfield Services Inc. (NYSE:LBRT) CFO Michael Stock sold 43,000 shares of the company’s stock in a transaction that occurred on Thursday, July 1st.
-The shares were sold at an average price of $14.78, for a total value of $635,540.00.
-Following the completion of the transaction, the chief financial officer now directly owns 1,206,727 shares of the company’s stock, valued at $17,835,425.06.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Liberty Oilfield Services Inc. (NYSE:LBRT) CFO Michael Stock sold 43,000 shares of the company’s stock in a transaction on Tuesday, June 1st.
+The shares were sold at an average price of $15.45, for a total value of $664,350.00.

 Liberty Oilfield Services Company Profile